 7: Cellar Spiders Know how to Bust a Move

 But did you know that cellar spiders can “dance?”
 It’s true!
 When a cellar spider feels threatened, it will often rotate its body or vibrate up and down so rapidly that it becomes temporarily invisible.
-This is a defense mechanism that makes the spider harder for a potential predator to see, but it can also look pretty cool.
+This is a defense mechanism that makes the spider harder for a potential predator to see.
 Take a look at the video above to see the cellar spider’s signature moves!

 And Here it is: the Jumping Spider!